 NDCN is committed to good research governance, and expects all Department members to be responsible for understanding and carrying out their research activities with academic integrity, and in line with the many regulations, policies and procedures, and best practices governing research activities.
 We are here to help, and the University has many excellent resources to support good research governance:

-- the Clinical Trials and Research Governance team, supporting research involving human participants including clinical trials and device trials, clinical research, research tissue banks and databases
+- The Research Governance, Ethics and Assurance team (RGEA), supporting research involving human participants including clinical trials and device trials, clinical research, research tissue banks and databases

 - The Human Tissue Governance team, supporting compliance with the requirements of the Human Tissue Act 2004